-Qualifying ASSET BASED SERVICE BASED ESTATE AGENCIES/ BROKING/ VALUATION COMPANIES

-Small Enterprises Net Assets Less than R400M

-Turnover Less than R50M -Less than R35M
+Qualifying ASSET BASED SERVICE BASED ESTATE AGENCIES/ BROKING/ VALUATION COMPANIES Small Enterprises Net Assets Less than R400M Annual Turnover Less than R50M Less than R35M

-- 9.2 A QSE must comply with all of the elements of B-BBEE for the purposes of measurement. - 9.3 Enhanced B-BBEE recognition level for QSE: - 9.3.1 A QSE which is 100% Black owned qualifies for an elevation to Level One contributor of B-BBEE recognition level. - 9.3.2 A QSE which is at least 51% Black owned qualifies for an elevation to Level Two contributor of B-BBEE recognition level. - 9.3.3 A QSE is only required to obtain a sworn affidavit or Certificate from the Companies and Intellectual Property Commission (CIPC) on an annual basis, confirming the following: - 9.3.3.1.1 Annual total revenue based on the QSE threshold table above. - 9.3.3.1.2 Level of black ownership. - 9.4 Any misrepresentation in terms of Para 9.3 above constitutes a criminal offence as set out in the B-BBEE Act as amended.
+- 9.2 A QSE must comply with all of the elements of B-BBEE for the purposes of measurement. - 9.3 Enhanced B-BBEE recognition level for QSE: - 9.3.1 A QSE which is 100% Black owned qualifies for an elevation to Level One contributor of B-BBEE recognition level. - 9.3.2 A QSE which is at least 51% Black owned qualifies for an elevation to Level Two contributor of B-BBEE recognition level. - 9.3.3 QSEs mentioned under 9.3.1 and 9.3.2 above are only required to obtain a sworn affidavit or Certificate from the Companies and Intellectual Property Commission (CIPC) on an annual basis, confirming the following: - 9.3.3.1.1 Annual total revenue based on the QSE threshold table above. - 9.3.3.1.2 Level of black ownership. - 9.4 Any misrepresentation in terms of Para 9.3 above constitutes a criminal offence as set out in the B-BBEE Act as amended.

-10. THE DRAFT ALIGNED PROPERTY SECTOR CODE SCORECARD
+10. THE AMENDED PROPERTY SECTOR CODE SCORECARD

-- 10.1 The Ownership element, measures effective ownership of entities by Black people. - 10.2 The Management Control element for the draft aligned Property sector code has been split into Management Control and Employment Equity, measures the effective control of entities Black people and the Employment Equity measures initiatives intended to achieve equity in the workplace under the Act, and the Employment Equity Act. - 10.3 The Skills Development element, measures the extent to which employers carry out initiatives designed to develop the competencies of Black employees and Black people internally and externally. - 10.4 The Enterprise and Supplier Development element, measures the extent to which entities buy goods and services from Empowering Suppliers which are EME or QSE Suppliers with at least 51% Black Ownership.
-This element also measures the extent to which enterprises carry out supplier development and enterprise development initiatives intended to assist and accelerate the growth and sustainability of black enterprises. - 10.5 The Socio-Economic Development and Sector Specific Contributions element, measures the extent to which entities carry out initiatives that promote access to the economy for Black people contributing towards Socio-Economic Development or Sector Specific initiatives. - 10.6 The Economic Development element is the unique element of the draft aligned Property sector code, measures the extent to which entities contribute towards development in under resourced areas.
+- 10.1 The Ownership element, measures effective ownership of entities by Black people. - The Management Control element for the Amended Property Sector Code has been split into Management Control and Employment Equity.

+Management Control measures the effective control of entities Black people and the Employment Equity measures initiatives intended to achieve equity in the workplace under the Act, and the Employment Equity Act. - 10.3 The Skills Development element, measures the extent to which employers carry out initiatives designed to develop the competencies of Black employees and Black people internally and externally. - The Enterprise and Supplier Development element, measures the extent to which entities buy goods and services from Empowering Suppliers which are EME or QSE Suppliers with at least 51% Black Ownership.
+This element also measures the extent to which enterprises carry out supplier development and enterprise development initiatives intended to assist and accelerate the growth and sustainability of black enterprises. - 10.5 The Socio-Economic Development and sector specific contributions element, measures the extent to which entities carry out initiatives that promote access to the economy for Black people contributing towards Socio-Economic Development or sector specific initiatives. - 10.6 The Economic Development element is the unique element of the amended Property sector code, measures the extent to which entities contribute towards development in under resourced areas.